graphcore/examples/code_examples/tensorflow2/shakespeare/README.md

 1) Prepare the TensorFlow environment.

    Install the Poplar SDK.
-Make sure to run the enable.sh scripts and activate a Python virtualenv with the TensorFlow 2 gc_tensorflow wheel installed.
+Make sure to run the enable.sh scripts and activate a Python virtualenv with the tensorflow-2 wheel from the Poplar SDK installed.

 2) Acquire the training material.